Mizo clothing

-Mizo clothing refers to the dress and garments worn by the Mizo people historically and in the modern day.
+Mizo clothing or puan refers to the dress and garments worn by the Mizo people historically and in the modern day.

 History

 The earliest clothes worn by the Mizos were known as siapsuap (swing or flap) for women and hnawkhawl for men.
 Both genders would wear a skirt made of broadcloth from the bark of trees or reed which would cover up to the knee from the waist.
 The main difference in men's clothing was that it was woven in bigger pieces.
 This was used to cover up the upper half of the body from the elements.

 The Mizos eventually transitioned into cotton clothing known at puan halp.
 The Mizos grew their cotton on their jhum lands and used their own tools to loom and weave cloth.
 Cotton blooms were dried in the sun before being processed for weaving.
 The first stage was extracting the seeds from the cotton.
 This was accomplished via a machine known as herawt.
 A herawt is a homemade gin consisting of a frame holding two wooden rollers.
 The end of the rollers is carved into a screw grooved in opposing directions to each other.
 When the handles turned, the cotton is drawn and the seeds are squeezed out.
 The next step is to distribute the cotton using a lasai.
 A lasai is a bamboo stick with a wide base and a narrow top, with a cane string tied similarly to a bow.
 The cotton is teased into this bow about five times to become clean.
 Cotton is then placed on a smooth plank and rolled with the stem of a tall grass called hmunphiah to make cotton threat that is well spread and spool systematically.
 The cotton is stored in chawnzial, a special bamboo mat that stores raw cotton for spinning.
 Thread is extracted from the cotton via a Hmui.
 Hmui is a spinning wheel made from wood and cane.
 The spindle is made of iron and held via a wooden stand.
 The threat was created for a huge skein of cotton using Ladinlek, a sharpened pieace of wood with holes drilled under the tips to wind the cotton yarn via bamboo sticks.
 A skein of cotton was cooked with rice to bind it and hung in the sun to dry on a lazar.
 A lazar is a bamboo pole supported by two upright posts, which is made for drying the hank of the thread.
 A large stick is placed between the hands of the thread.
 A lakhuih is used on the cotton to make it smooth and firm for weaving cloth.
 Lakhuih is a comb for cotton yarn.Lastly, the cotton is rolled off a machine known as a suvel into a ball of yarn.
 A suvel is a revolving tool to spin balls of yarn around a small stone or pebble.
 It is made of wood and bamboo and designed to stand independently.